shenwei356/perfect-bioinformatic-tools/README.md

 ## Source code

+- **Scripts should be compatible with multiple interpreters**.
+E.g., Python 2 and 3, and some standard libraries in Python 3.10 have compatibility problems.
+Snakemake's command-line flags also change a lot, e.g., in 7.x versions.
 - **Code comments**
     - **Providing essential comments for reviewers/users to understand the logic**.
     - Providing detailed comments for developers/contributors to know the details.